-Since 2000, the population and number of households in the unincorporated County actually declined.
+Since 2000, the population and number of households in the unincorporated County grew at rates below those of Napa County actually declined.
 A significant part of this decline was an increase in the number of housing units used as second homes.
 The housing and population growth in the cities was responsible for the increases in the county as a whole, indicating that the incorporated cities are in fact a focal point of much of the County's population and housing growth.
 This adheres to the Napa County General Plan priorities of agricultural preservation and urban centered growth.